milankarman/HobbitSpeedrunTools/README.md

 # Download

 Download the most recent release [here](../../releases).
 Simply open the zip file and extract the full "HobbitSpeedrunTools" folder the location where you want to keep it.
-Then you can run the hobbit-save-manager.exe file inside the folder, and you're up and running.
+Then you can run the HobbitSpeedrunTools.exe file inside the folder, and you're up and running.

-You will need to have the [**32-bit .NET 5.0 runtime**](https://dotnet.microsoft.com/download/dotnet/thank-you/runtime-desktop-5.0.11-windows-x86-installer) if you don't already have it.

 # Warning

 Although the HobbitSpeedrunTools save manager is written to back up your old saves and restore them after use, I can't guarantee that this will always function as expected.
 Make sure to back up important saves yourself.

+Currently new saves that are made while the save manager is active will be discarded when the save manager is disabled or HobbitSpeedrunTools is closed.
+To avoid this you can disable the save manager before making saves you want to keep.

 # Acknowledgements